1974 FIFA World Cup knockout stage

 The knockout stage of 1974 FIFA World Cup was a single-elimination tournament involving the four teams that qualified from the second group stage of the tournament.
-There were two matches: a third place play-off contested by the group runners-up, and the final to decide the champions, contested by the group winners.
-The knockout stage began with the third place play-off on 6 July and ended with the final on 7 July 1974, both at the Olympiastadion in Munich.
+There were two matches: a match for third place contested by the group runners-up, and the final to decide the champions, contested by the group winners.
+The knockout stage began with the match for third place on 6 July and ended with the final on 7 July 1974, both at the Olympiastadion in Munich.
 West Germany won the tournament with a 2–1 victory over the Netherlands.